-January 27, 2012 - Financial Business Service Centers, University Business Service Center
+January 27, 2012 - Financial Business Service Centers, University and Small Academic Business Service Center

 The following is a message from the Office of Financial Aid and Student Employment.
 Please share this information with appropriate staff.

 If you have not done so already, please communicate to your UBSC financial transaction representative whether any of your student employees graduated this past December, have withdrawn from Cornell, or are taking a leave of absence for the spring 2012 semester, so that the UBSC can terminate the student's appointment(s).
 This ensures that the appointment does not remain active, and that an appropriate reflection of the time that the student worked within that position is maintained.
 To continue employment at Cornell, a student who has graduated, withdrawn, or taken a leave of absence, must be hired as a temporary/casual employee.

 Registration status and employment eligibility for the spring semester will be updated daily starting January 17, 2012.
 It is important that you confirm the student's employment eligibility by checking the "CU SES Required Data for Hire" page in PeopleSoft before allowing a student to work.
 To be eligible for student employment, the student must:

 Your new and current student employees should be referred to the Student Employment Policies page to review their rights and responsibilities as a student employee.
 Also, it is important to remind your student employees that in order to be paid in a timely manner and paid accurately for the hours they worked, it is important that they enter their time worked on a daily basis.

 Specifically for your new student employees, remember…..

 Before time worked can be entered and submitted to Payroll, the student must be hired in the Student Employment system, and assigned a supervisor in the appropriate time collection system.